vk-5/RouteSetter/README.md

 - at the beginning holds are inserted into collection named "route" and drawn path is inserted into "path" collection
 - by this button you can add new collections and choose which you want to insert into
 ![](https://github.com/vk-5/RouteSetter/blob/master/gifs/add_collection.gif)
+#### Add marker
+- adds marker for start and top holds
-#### Draw path and Done
+#### Diameter, Draw path and Done
-- these two buttons serves for marking path
+- these two buttons and slider serves for marking path
+- in slider you can set diametr of route
 - you have to start drawing by Draw path button
 - remember to draw only one line and press Done
 ![](https://github.com/vk-5/RouteSetter/blob/master/gifs/draw_done.gif)